versionpress/docs-site/README.md

 ## Development environment tips

 - Please use an IDE / editor that supports `.editorconfig`.
-- Use linting - run `gulp tslint` manually (it's not part of the build process)
+- Linting is part of the build process.
+For linting manually - run `npm run lint`.